Marstrand type slicing statements in $\mathbb{Z}^{2}\subset \mathbb{R}^{2}$ are false for the counting dimension: Introduction and statement of results.

-An analogous version of \cref{thm:strongerslicing1} is also true for the mass dimension, cf. Example 2 in Section 3 of \cite{Aritro}.

 In the next section, as an illustration we begin with a standard example that shows that the slicing result is sharp with the mass dimension, where we have a set so that every slice in a cone has mass dimension $\frac{1}{2}$ while the set so constructed has mass dimension $\frac{3}{2}$.
-This is a set where every slice in a cone has counting dimension 1, while the set itself has a growing subsequence of two dimensional grid of points and hence is itself of counting dimension 2.
-After that we construct a set where we have a growth of points in a diagonal sense, and while every slice in a cone still has counting dimension 1, we are able to reduce the counting dimension of the set itself to 1.
+This is a set where every slice in the cone has counting dimension 1, while the set itself has a subsequence of grid of points where the number of points in each grid grows in a two dimension sense, to infinity, and hence is itself of counting dimension 2.
+After that we construct a set where we have a growth of points in a linear 'diagonal' manner within the cone which reduces the counting dimension of the set to 1, while every slice in the cone still has counting dimension 1.

-After this we show that the proof of \cref{thm:weakreal} essentially follows from the construction used in \cref{thm:strongslicing}.
+We also show that the proof of \cref{thm:weakreal} essentially follows from the construction used in \cref{thm:strongslicing}.
 This is the strongest slicing statement we can make with the counting dimension.
-In \cite{Aritro} we show that the corresponding theorem is false, i.e in a weak sense, the Marstrand type slicing theorem holds true with the mass dimension.

 We remark that the analysis here again remains the same if in place of $\Z^{2} \subset \R^{2}$, we considered the grid $\delta\Z^{2}$ with separation $\delta$, and considered tubes of width $\delta$.